- Ohio, 2012

-Before joining Eastman & Smith as a member, Ms. Johnson worked for several law firms that specialized in intellectual property law.
+Before joining the Firm, Ms. Johnson worked for several law firms that specialized in intellectual property law.
 Ms. Johnson earned her law degree from the University of Toledo as well as an undergraduate degree from Miami University.

 She and her husband reside in Sylvania with their two children.
 Ms. Johnson enjoys spending time with her family, SCUBA diving and wake boarding.